Catch the Giants take on the Padres on NBC Bay Area

-We have another round of Friday night baseball on NBC Bay Area with the San Francisco Giants taking on the San Diego Padres!
+We have another round of Friday night baseball on NBC Bay Area with the San Francisco Giants taking on the Colorado Rockies!

-Friday's game at Oracle Park in San Francisco will be the second of a four-game series between the National League West squads.
-The Giants topped the Padres 7-2 in Thursday's game.
+Friday's game at Oracle Park in San Francisco will kick off a three-game series between the National League West squads.

 Here's what to know ahead of the matchup.